 During the spawn, crappie migrate from deep holding points to the shallows, giving land-locked anglers a chance to hook monster slabs.
 And the cover they look for during the spawn is often within feet of the bank.

-So if you’re curious about catching crappie from shore, new to fishing, or just want to deepen your technical know-how, keep reading!
+So if you’re curious about how to fish for crappie from shore, new to fishing, or just want to deepen your technical know-how, keep reading!

 Table of Contents

-Why Fish from the Bank in Spring?
+Why Fish from the Shore in Spring?
 The Spawn!

 During the winter, crappie look for deep holes, sheltered basins, or channels where they can wait out the colder months in a state of near torpor.
 In shallow lakes and ponds that don’t offer these opportunities, they’ll hunker down in the deepest water they can find.
 Slowed by the cold water, they sit sluggishly, conserving energy for spring.